 The only caveat about this feature is that both devices must be running Windows 10 build 17035 or later.

 If you can’t find Nearby sharing anywhere, it’s because you’re not running the latest version of Windows 10.
-This feature will actually be available with the Redstone 4 update (version 1803) in 2018.
+This feature will actually be available with the April 2018 Update (version 1803) in 2018.